bucketeer-io/bucketeer-docs/docs/sdk/client-side/android/index.md

 Sometimes depending on your use, you may need to ensure the variations in the SDK are up to date before evaluating a user.

-The fetch method uses the following parameters.
+The fetch method uses the following parameters and returns `Future<BKTExeptIon?>`.
+Make sure to wait for its completion.

 - **Timeout** (The callback will return without waiting until the fetching process finishes.
 The default is 5 seconds)

-The fetch method returns `Future<BKTExeptIon?>`, make sure to wait its completion.

 <Tabs>
 <TabItem value="kt" label="Kotlin">